 For 1,500 Yen, you can climb the stairs to the 40th floor where there is an open-air observatory.

 The observatory is open every day from 9:30 a. m. to 10:30 p. m.

 Walking south, you’ll get to Nakanoshima island, located between the Dojima river in the north and the Tosahori river in the south.
 On this long stretch, two of Osaka’s best museums can be visited: The

 Osaka Science Museum where the big and the small can learn all about the universe, chemistry, and physics at fun and interactive displays.

 Right next to it is Osaka’s National Museum of Art, installed on two underground floors.

-Consisting of islands, Japan can hardly expand horizontally, therefore they tend to build on the vertical axis – and by far not only up, but also downwards: So many places of interest, galleries, and eateries are either located somewhere up in the clouds or just deep underground.
+Consisting of islands, Japan can hardly expand horizontally.
+Therefore, they tend to build on the vertical axis – and by far not only up, but also downwards.
+Consequently, many places of interest, galleries, and eateries are either located somewhere up in the clouds or just deep underground.
 Actually, that’s something I really had to get used to.
 To me, underground equals damp cellars, dungeons, rats – and claustrophobia.
 Therefore, I associate with shops or restaurants in those basements minor quality.
 But in Japan, it’s by no means that way.